laravel/docs/logging.md

 The `slack` channel requires a `url` configuration option.
 This URL should match a URL for an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) that you have configured for your Slack team.

 By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `config/logging.php` configuration file by modifying the `level` configuration option within your Slack log channel's configuration array.

+<a name="logging-deprecation-warnings"></a>
+### Logging Deprecation Warnings

+PHP, Laravel, and other libraries often notify their users that some of their features have been deprecated and will be removed in a future version.
+If you would like to log these deprecation warnings, you may specify your preferred `deprecations` log channel in your application's `config/logging.php` configuration file:

+    'deprecations' => env('LOG_DEPRECATIONS_CHANNEL', 'null'),

 <a name="building-log-stacks"></a>
 ## Building Log Stacks